18F/unit-testing-node/_pages/components/middleware.md

 }
 ```

-Again, no need for any mutexes when we delete the message ID, since the
+Again, there's no need for any mutexes when you delete the message ID, since
-processing model is single-threaded.
+the processing model is single-threaded.
 In other languages, you would need to
 wrap this statement in a mutex-protected block.

 Now update the `handleFinish` call in `execute` to pass in the `Middleware`